-A charge sheet
+A charge sheet 24.-(1) A charge sheet shall contain, a statement of the specific offence or offences with which the accused child is charged, together with such particulars as may be necessary for giving reasonable information as to the nature of the offence charged.

-- 24.-(1) A charge sheet shall contain, a statement of the specific offence of offences with which the accused child is charged, together with such particulars as may be necessary for giving reasonable information as to the nature of the offence charged. - (2) The court shall, before the commencement of the trial, ensure that the prosecution provide the child or, the child's advocate, parent, guardian ad litem or, the social welfare department, with a copy of the charge sheet, in sufficient time for the child to prepare his defence. - (3) Where the child does not understand
+(2) The court shall, before the commencement of the trial, ensure that the prosecution provide the child or, the child's representative or social welfare department, with a copy of the charge sheet, in sufficient time for the child to prepare his defence.

-English or Kiswahili, the court shall ensure that the charge sheet and the statement of facts are translated into a language the child understands.
+(3) Where the child does not understand English or Kiswahili, the court shall ensure that the charge sheet and the statement of facts are translated into a language the child understands.